proftsec/proftsec-site/content/projects/foundational-skills/_index.md

 - **Command-line interfaces** to manage files, processes, and users
 - **Basic scripting** for automation and security monitoring

-🔗 *Continue to hands-on projects within this category to start building your skills.*
+🔗 *Continue to hands-on projects within this category.
+Projects in this section are labeled FSC-1, FSC-2, FSC-3, and so on to reflect your progress through foundational topics.*